Gugapriya-P/FSK/README.md

 Write a Python program for the modulation and demodulation of FSK.
 # Tools required

-* Python: A versatile programming language used for scientific computing and signal processing.
+** Python**: A versatile programming language used for scientific computing and signal processing.

-* NumPy: A powerful numerical library in Python for performing array-based operations and mathematical computations.
+** NumPy**: A powerful numerical library in Python for performing array-based operations and mathematical computations.

 # Program
 ```